stungeye/Applied-Math-For-Games-1/docs/00-introduction-to-javascript/04-data-types.md

 # Data Types
 {: .no_toc }

-There are eight data types that can be used in Javascript.
-We'll quickly explore them all in this section.
+Javascript has eight main data types.
+We'll quickly explore these types in this section.

 ### Table of Contents
 {: .no_toc }